awsdocs/aws-kms-developer-guide/doc_source/programming-encryption.md

 To decrypt a data key, use the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.

 The `ciphertextBlob` that you specify must be the value of the `CiphertextBlob` field from a [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), [GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html), or [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) response, or the `PrivateKeyCiphertextBlob` field from a [GenerateDataKeyPair](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPair.html) or [GenerateDataKeyPairWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPairWithoutPlaintext.html) response\.
-You can also use the `Decrypt` operation to decrypt data encrypted outside of AWS KMS by the public key in an asymmetric CMK\.
+You can also use the `Decrypt` operation to decrypt data encrypted outside of AWS KMS by the public key in an asymmetric KMS key\.

-The `KeyId` parameter is not required when decrypting with symmetric CMKs\.
-AWS KMS can get the CMK that was used to encrypt the data from the metadata in the ciphertext blob\.
-But it's always a best practice to specify the CMK you are using\.
-This practice ensures that you use the CMK that you intend, and prevents you from inadvertently decrypting a ciphertext using a CMK you do not trust\.
+The `KeyId` parameter is not required when decrypting with symmetric KMS keys\.
+AWS KMS can get the KMS key that was used to encrypt the data from the metadata in the ciphertext blob\.
+But it's always a best practice to specify the KMS key you are using\.
+This practice ensures that you use the intended KMS key, and prevents you from inadvertently decrypting a ciphertext using a KMS key you do not trust\.

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.